paws-r/paws/cran/paws.storage/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs, WARNINGs.

+There was one Note:

+New maintainer:
+  Dyfan Jones <dyfan.r.jones@gmail.com>
+Old maintainer(s):
+  David Kretch <david.kretch@gmail.com>

 ## Downstream dependencies